Worried about retirement?

-Did you know that Canada’s first batch of Baby Boomers is hitting their retirement age this year?
-According to Ipsos-Reid, almost a quarter of them worry whether they have enough for retirement.
+According to Ipsos-Reid, almost a quarter of Canadian baby boomers worry whether they have enough for retirement.
 They’re not alone.
 Almost 40% of Canadian adults haven’t saved a penny for retirement.
+Many hope to use their home to fund their retirement, but don’t have a concrete strategy.

-If this is your situation, you may not realize that you might actually be living in your nest egg.
 If you expect to be mortgage-free by retirement, this opens up several options for your retirement plan.
-If at all possible, you should explore these options, with the help of a good financial advisor, well before you stop working.
+If at all possible, you should explore these options well before you stop working.
 As with all mortgage planning, the strategy to help finance your retirement needs to be worked out well in advance of your retirement date.

 Consider these three options to finance your retirement: